A Washington Lawyer’s Perspective on Civil Protection Orders vs. Criminal Charges

 So What is the Difference?

 Despite all of these differences, it is also important to remember the two cases can impact one another.
 Each case does not live in its own universe.
-Statements made in one case could potentially be brought into evidence in the other case.
-This is especially important for respondents in a civil protection order to understand.
-If a respondent in a protection order hearing testifies, that testimony can and will be used against him or her in a criminal case.
+Statements made in one case could potentially be brought into evidence in the other case … and often do.
+As lawyers, we find this is especially important for people responding to civil protection orders to understand.
+If a Respondent in a protection order hearing writes a declaration, that declaration can and will be used against him or her in a criminal case.
 For this very reason, it is extremely important for respondents in civil protection order hearings to consult with a knowledgeable attorney before responding to a petition.
 We advise the same thing in criminal investigations.
-This extra bit of caution could potentially change the course of a case or be the difference between being criminally charged or not.
+This extra bit of caution could potentially change the course of a case or be the difference between being criminally charged or not